What is a hosting plan?

 - GoGeek – can host multiple websites and offers even more space, can handle up to 100,000 visits per month, includes all features of the other two plans plus 1-click WP staging, free backup on demand, and fewer accounts on the server.

-3) They are GDPR compliant so they comply with our data privacy laws in the UK.
+3) They are GDPR compliant so they comply with the new data privacy laws in the UK.

 4) They offer amazing speed, security and support.